Skip to main content

 4. How to birds disperse seeds?
 Give two examples of fruit-eating birds.

-This page titled 10.19: Importance of Birds is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.19: Importance of Birds is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?